How to Encourage the Wives of

 Do You Want Your Card or Gift to Really Stand Out?

-So now we know how important it is for the pastors - and the wives of pastors - to receive our encouragement and support.
+We know how important it is for the pastors - and the wives of pastors - to receive our encouragement and support.

 Imagine that in the month of December you get a dozen Christmas cards from people you know.